 Recordings: View ongoing and filtered recordings and their source.
-For more information, see space where the recording is saved.
+For more information, see Recordings on page 31Shows the storage space where the recording is saved.

 Power status

 Shows power status information, including current power, average power, and max power.

 Power settings: View and update the power settings for the device.
 Takes you to the Power settings page where you can change the power settings.